abraj09/mutual_funds_generator_aa/README.md

 #### Within python shell
 ```
 from generator import mutual_fund_generator
-consolidated_statement_path = "path/to/csv/bank/statement"
+consolidated_statement_path = "path/to/xls/consolidated/statement"
-transaction_statement_path
+transaction_statement_path = "path/to/xls/transaction/statement"
 mutual_fund_generator(transaction_statement_path, consolidated_statement_path)
 ```

 PS.
-This is currently supported for mutual funds services by CAMS only
+This is currently supported for mutual funds that are serviced by CAMS only